Midwife in the Tire Swing

 “Does the best it can under the circumstances,” said Dave the Angel.

 Sarah Drye meanwhile, found an outlet for her creative impulses, an outlet that spared her voice while allowing her to continue smoking cigarettes.
 But the new employer, a quilt shop proprietrix who looked suspiciously like Mrs. Santa Claus, frowned on quilting facilitators who smoked.
 Like Lucy Hobart in Maine, Sarah chewed nicotine gum by the wad, by the box, yard, fathom and furlong.
 Sarah developed large, strong jaws.
-Billie Sundae, owner of Quilter’s Paradise on the uphill side of the Gowanus Canal, read a singleness of purpose into Sarah’s clenched teeth and felt she was ready for more responsibility.
+Billie Sundae, owner of Quilts by the Mile on the uphill side of the Gowanus Canal, read a singleness of purpose into Sarah’s clenched teeth and felt she was ready for more responsibility.
 Sarah was moved up to paper-piecing and appliqué.

 next chapter »